house-of-abbey/GarminHomeAssistant/README.md

 ### Background Service

 The application and widget both include a background service to report your watch's battery level and charging status.
-You may enable a background service to report the battery level to your Home Assistant.
+You may enable a background service to report the battery level to your HomeAssistant.
 This is not available over your Bluetooth connection like with other Bluetooth devices as Garmin did not implement it.
 This no longer requires any setup, and we offer this [trouble shooting](TroubleShooting.md#watch-battery-level-reporting) guide.
 The last field here is readonly and allows the user to copy & paste the Webhook ID setup by the application when required for this trouble shooting guide.

 ## Tap Item Response